Kringle Crescent Roll Dessert

 Instructions

-- In a mixing bowl, make the Kringle filling by combining the softened (but not melted) butter, brown sugar, and flour until smooth; stir in the pecans.
-Place the filling down the center of the dough lengthwise, using your fingertips to flatten it out a bit, making the strip of filling about 4 inches wide.
-Leave 1/2-inch of dough space at each end of the strip of filling.
+- Place The Filling.
+Place the prepared pecan filling down the center of the dough lengthwise, using your fingertips to flatten it out a bit, making the strip of filling about 4 inches wide.
+Leave 1/2-inch strip of dough at each end that's not covered with the filling.

 Notes